HypothesisWorks/hypothesis/guides/api-style.rst

 a Hypothesis API.
 This is particularly focused on writing new strategies, as that's the major place where we add APIs, but also applies more generally.

+Note that it is not a guide to *code* style, only API design.

 The Hypothesis style evolves over time, and earlier strategies in particular may not be consistent with this style, and we've tried some experiments that didn't work out, so this style guide is more normative than descriptive